coiled/benchmarks/README.md

 You can collect benchmarking data by running pytest with the `--benchmark` flag.
 This will create a local `benchmark.db` sqlite file in the root of the repository.
-If you run a test suite multiple times with benchmarking, the data will be appended do the database.
+If you run a test suite multiple times with benchmarking, the data will be appended to the database.

 You can compare with historical data by downloading the global database from S3 first: